Eating Ajwain During Pregnancy: Reasons & Side Effects

 1. Speeds Digestion

 Many pregnant women experience bloating, flatulence, acidity, and indigestion owing to the growing uterus which can slacken the digestive process.
-Ajwain contains thymol which can speed up digestion, improve the overall health of the gut, and provide relief from stomach disorders.
+Ajwain contains thymol which can speed up digestion, improve the gut’s overall health, and provide relief from stomach disorders.

 2. Relief From Constipation

-Pregnancy can affect the bowel movements of a woman, which can lead to constipation.
+Pregnancy can affect a woman’s bowel movements, leading to constipation.
 Eating ajwain during pregnancy can speed up the digestion process and provide relief from constipation.

 3. Relief From Chest Congestion

 Eating ajwain during pregnancy can cure a cold and cough and eliminate phlegm.